billw2/rpi-clone/README.md

 Initialize and clone to the destination disk sdb?  (yes/no):
 ```
+Note that if I had partitioned the 64GB disk with more than three
+partitions it would have been more difficult to clone down to the
+32GB card.
+If there had been 4 partitions, then a smaller disk has
+to be large enough to image the sizes of the first three source partitions.
+If the disk is too small for that, then an initilize clone would be
+limited to a two partition clone as the next example shows.
+The other
+alternative would be a manual partition.
+The take away is that you need
+to consider how you would be cloning to smaller disks when you partition
+a larger disk for a Pi.

 #### 9) Clone 64GB USB disk with extra partitions to new 16GB SD card
 With a USB boot, the SD card slot is available for use, so I plugged in